2020 EMPLOYEE BENEFITS LAW UPDATE – 17TH ANNUAL ADVANCED SEMINAR

 Plan Administrators: Enhancing Communication and Avoiding Pitfalls

-Focus on various administrative functions with respect to qualified plans including a detailed discussion of electronic plan administration guidance and other recent developments.
+Focus on various administrative functions with respect to employee benefit plans including a detailed discussion of electronic plan administration guidance and other recent developments.

 The last year has seen a significant increase in agency audit activity with the DOL and Office of Civil Rights (OCR) leading the way.
 This session will help you identify and avoid the top 10 exposure items we see in DOL agency investigations under the ACA, the Mental Health Parity Act (MHPAEA), wellness programs and ERISA.
 We will also focus on increased OCR investigations related to data breach (including the rise of email hacking incidents) under HIPAA.